Ashok0/EnderalVREssentials-Nightly/README.md

 ## Nemesis Configuration

 ### ADXP
 ADXP is a framework built on SkySA that bypasses the Skyrim animation wall, allowing for modern combat.
 It brings chainable power attacks, animated charged attacks, animated transitions and non linear movesets to Skyrim.
 While most of these features are inconsequential in VR as you never see the player moving in third person, ADXP is extremely useful in overhauling NPC animations.
 With this mod, enemies move slower with more fluid Dark Souls style movements during combat.
+ADXP has been pre-configured with Wabbajack but the configuration process has been documented below for reference.

 1. In Windows, navigate to "Virus and Threat Protection" > "Manage Settings" and temporarily untick "Real-time protection" or Windows may prevent Nemesis from running properly.
 2. Install "VR Address Library for SKSEVR", "Dynamic Animation Replacer for Skyrim VR", "Animation Motion Revolution VR", and "ADXP" (delete MCO.dll) mods.